RAW conversions using Silkypix

 Introduction

-Silkypix is a full-featured program for converting RAW digital camera data into useable TIF and JPEG image files.
-After testing various RAW converters on the market I consider Silkypix the best but its complexity requires a good deal of practice.
-You can download a free demo from the company website.
+Silkypix 2 is a full-featured program for converting RAW digital camera data into useable TIF and JPEG image files.
+Version 3 & higher is also capable of image corrections on TIF and JPG's.
+After testing various RAW converters on the market I consider Silkypix the best.
+You can download a free demo from www.silkypixusa.com

 Some folks say such a program is unnecessary since Adobe Camera RAW and camera manufacturers already provide conversion software.
 They also say most adjustments can be made later with Photoshop or the like.
 I find that the extra time and expense using Silkypix is well worth it when comparing results side-by-side.
-As its name implies, the program produces images that have a smooth look.
+As its name implies, the program produces outstanding images with a smooth silky look.

-This tutorial includes basic procedures and settings that work quite well for underwater photography and executed using version 2.0.
-Current version 3.0 includes more features and will operate on RAW, TIF and JPG files.
+This tutorial includes basic procedures and settings that work quite well for underwater photography and executed using version 2.0Silkypix 3 & higher include more features and will operate on RAW, TIF and JPG files.
 Settings on the following examples best emulate the look of images taken with Fujichrome Velvia 50, minus film grain.

 Camera Settings